 Training providers shall determine successful completion of a refresher course by conducting a written examination consisting of 25 questions at the conclusion of the course.

-For all of the above courses; a score of 70 percent or higher shall be considered passing.
+For all of the above courses a score of 70 percent or higher shall be considered passing.

 Requirements for Operations and Maintenance Training (O&M) and Single Specialized Materials (Class II and III )work: